Reach consumers and thought leaders.

 Advertise now on clearhealthcosts.com.

-With our groundbreaking price surveys, and shopping information in our blog, we’ve developed an active community online.
-Monthly: 80k uniques, at a conservative estimate, and growing fast.
+With our groundbreaking price surveys, and shopping information in our blog, we’ve developed a great reputation and a growing community online.
 They’re people actively shopping for health care.

 They’re engaged.
 They’re thought leaders.
 They’re influencers.